1eyewonder/ExceptionAll/README.md

                 throw new Exception("This is simulating an uncaught exception");
             }
         ```
-   2. Api Response
+   2. API Response

         ![alt text](ReadMeImages\v4\ApiControllerStandardResponse.PNG)

-2. Catching an exception configured in our error response container
+2. This example shows catching an exception configured in the configuration class.
+(See above configuration code)
    1. API Controller code

         ```csharp